Why Low Power Matters in Digital Design

 | Always-on sensors | 5mW | 0.5mW | 100% |

-Always-on blocks have tiny power budgets but 100% duty cycle—they contribute significantly to average power.
-Even microamps matter for always-on logic.
+The always-on blocks have tiny power budgets but 100% duty cycle—they contribute significantly to average power.
+This is why even microamps matter for always-on logic.

-Low power design introduces verification challenges absent from traditional flows:
+Low power design introduces verification challenges that don't exist in traditional flows:

 1. Functional Correctness Under Power Transitions